zincware/ZnTrack/docs/source/node_details.rst

 On and Off Graph Nodes
 ======================

-The :term:`Node` we have seen so far are all put onto the graph.
+The :term:`Node` instances we have seen so far are all placed onto the graph.
-In other words, they are defined within the context of the :term:`Project` and will have a ``run`` method that is executed when the :term:`Project` is run.
+In other words, they are defined within the context of the :term:`Project` and will have a ``run`` method that is executed when the :term:`Project` runs.

 .. note::

-    Each of these :term:`Node` instances is represented by an indivual stage in the :term:`DVC` graph.
+    Each of these :term:`Node` instances is represented by an individual stage in the :term:`DVC` graph.

-In some cases a :term:`Node` should provide some additional methods but will only be used within other :term:`Node` instances.
+In some cases, a :term:`Node` should provide additional methods but will only be used within other :term:`Node` instances.
 Such a :term:`Node` is called "off-graph" and can be represented by a Python ``dataclass``.
-They are often used to define a exchangeable model as illustrated in the example on :ref:`example_classifier_comparison`.
+They are often used to define an interchangeable model, as illustrated in the example on :ref:`example_classifier_comparison`.
-Another use-case for off-graph :term:`Node` is to reuse a :term:`Node` from another project.
+Another use case for off-graph :term:`Node` instances is reusing a :term:`Node` from another project.
-If you load a :term:`Node` via ``zntrack.from_rev`` you can also use it as an off-graph :term:`Node`.
+If you load a :term:`Node` via ``zntrack.from_rev``, you can also use it as an off-graph :term:`Node`.

 .. note::

-    Just like the on-graph :term:`Node` defintions it must be possible to import the ``dataclass`` dervied :term:`Node`.
+    Just like on-graph :term:`Node` definitions, it must be possible to import the ``dataclass``-derived :term:`Node`.
-    Therefore, it is recommended to put them next to the on-graph :term:`Node` definitions, e.g. in the same module.
+    Therefore, it is recommended to place them alongside on-graph :term:`Node` definitions, e.g., in the same module.
-    If you define them inside the ``main.py`` you must make sure to construct the :term:`Project` in a code code-block after ``if __name__ == "__main__":`` to avoid running the script when importing the :term:`Node`.
+    If you define them inside ``main.py``, you must ensure that the :term:`Project` is constructed inside a code block after ``if __name__ == "__main__":`` to avoid executing the script when importing the :term:`Node`.

 .. code-block:: python